StoneStepsInc/isa-lib-crypto-nuget/README.md

 ## Package Configuration

+This package contains static _isa-l_crypto_ libraries and header files for the x64 platform built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.

-The _isa-l_crypto_ static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
-The solution may need to be reloaded to make the library file visible.
-This library may be moved into any solution folder after the installation.
+The _isa-l_crypto_ static libraries from this package will appear within the installation target project after the package is installed.
+The solution may need to be reloaded to make libraries visible.
+Both, debug and release libraries will be listed in the project, but only the one appropriate for the currently selected configuration will be included in the build.
+These libraries may be moved into solution folders after the installation (e.g.

-Note that the _isa-l_crypto_ library path in this package is valid only for build configurations named `Debug` and `Release` and will not work for any other configuration names.
-Do not install this package for projects with configurations other than `Debug` and `Release`.
+`lib/Debug` and `lib/Release`).

+Note that the _isa-l_crypto_ library path in this package will be selected as `Debug` or `Release` based on whether the selected configuration is designated as a development or as a release configuration via the standard Visual Studio property called `UseDebugLibraries`.
+Additional configurations copied from the standard ones will inherit this property.

+Do not install this package if your projects use debug configurations without `UseDebugLibraries`.
+Note that CMake-generated Visual Studio projects will not emit this property.

 ## isa-l_crypto Changes